brandtamos/hyperfixed-discord-bot/docs/faq.md

 ### Q: What bully commands are available?
 A: Any command matching the pattern `!*ully` works (e.g., `!bully`, `!wully`, `!cully`, `!dully`).
 The bot replaces letters in the output based on the command used.

+### Q: Does the bot automatically respond to temperature mentions?
+A: Yes!
+The bot automatically detects temperature values in any message and provides conversions between Celsius and Fahrenheit.
+It recognizes formats like `75°F`, `75F`, `24°C`, `24C`, and supports negative/decimal values.

+### Q: What time zones does the `!time` command show?
+A: The `!time` command displays current time in Hyperfixed population centers: Seattle, Fargo, Charleston, Stockholm, and Sydney.

+### Q: How does the bully leaderboard work?
+A: The `!bullyleaderboard` command shows rankings of users by how many times they've used bully commands, sorted by frequency from highest to lowest.

 ## Pronoun Roles